DerekHJH/CodeXGLUE/Code-Code/CodeCompletion-token/README.md

 **Update 2021.07.30:** We update the code completion dataset with literals normalized to avoid sensitive information.

-Here is the introduction and pipeline for token level code completion task.

 ## Task Definition

 Predict next code token given context of previous tokens.
 Models are evaluated by token level accuracy.

-Code completion is a one of the most widely used features in software development through IDEs.
-An effective code completion tool could improve software developers' productivity.
-We provide code completion evaluation tasks in two granularities -- token level and line level.
-Here we introduce token level code completion.
 Token level task is analogous to language modeling.
 Models should have be able to predict the next token in arbitary types.

 ## Dataset